Six Essential Tips for Labor Preparation at Home

 Red Raspberry Leaf Tea: This tea is considered a uterine tonic that strengthens your uterus and can soften your cervix over time.
 There is a lot of conflicting information on the internet about the safety of red raspberry leaf during pregnancy.
 Still, it’s a common practice to drink 1-3 cups a day beginning in week 37 and continuing through to your birth.
 Skip this one if you have had any pregnancy complications, especially bleeding, and check in with your provider to ensure it’s right for you.

-Bouncing on the birth ball: A great tool to encourage gravity and loosen up your hips a bit, bouncing on the birth ball can help your baby move down and promote dilation.
+Grab a birth ball: A great tool to encourage gravity and loosen up your hips a bit, pelvic tilts on the birth ball can help your baby move down, engaged in your pelvis, and promote dilation.
 You can also sit on the birth ball and do hip circles to increase space in your pelvis.
 There are a lot of exercises that can feel great at this point in your pregnancy with the birth ball.

 * Bonus tip: The birth ball is also a great way to settle your baby and bounce them to sleep with a soothing rhythm.
 This is a game changer when your arms are tired, you can use your ball to bounce while holding your babe.